 Zoonotic filariasis

-Filarial nematodes require an insect vector, often a mosquito although blackflies (Simulium species) transmit Onchocerca species.
+Filarial nematodes require an insect vector, often a mosquito, although blackflies (Simulium species) transmit Onchocerca spp.
 The larvae of filarial nematodes mature in the insect vector before being injected into the definitive host.
-Of all the zoonotic helminths, filarial nematodes are the most likely to increase due to climate change through weather changes which will benefit continued expansion of insect vectors into new regions.
+Of all the zoonotic helminths, filarial nematodes are the most likely to increase their areas of future transmission due to climate change and weather changes which will result in the expansion of the relevant insect vectors into new regions.

-Onchocerca species
+Onchocerca spp.

-The most prevalent filarial nematodes of humans are the Onchocerca and Dirofilaria species.
-Onchocerca species could also be included under urbanisation as a number of species causing human disease are found primarily in wild animals, or have experienced spill over from wild animal populations into domestic.
-Species of Onchocerca which cause disease in humans and come from wildlife are O. lupis, originally identified in wolves but now found in domestic dogs, O. dewittei japonica, wild boars, and O. jakutensis, in wild deer (Sréter-Lancz et al., 2007, Egyed et al., 2001, Otranto et al., 2013c, Koehsler et al., 2007, Burr et al., 1998, Labelle et al., 2013, Eberhard et al., 2013).
-Domestic herds of deer would be at risk of infection with O. jakutensis and establishing a domestic lifecycle.
-O. guttrosa and O. cervicalis occur in domestic animals, bovines, and horses and mules respectively.
+The most prevalent filarial nematodes of humans are Onchocerca and Dirofilaria spp.
+Onchocerca spp. could also be included under urbanisation as a number of species causing human disease are found primarily in wild animals, or have experienced spill over from wild animal populations into domestic.
+Onchocerca spp. which cause disease in humans and originate from wildlife are O. lupis, originally identified in wolves but now found in domestic dogs, O. dewittei japonica in wild boars, and O. jakutensis in wild deer (Sréter-Lancz et al., 2007, Egyed et al., 2001, Otranto et al., 2013c, Koehsler et al., 2007, Burr et al., 1998, Labelle et al., 2013, Eberhard et al., 2013).
+Domestic herds of deer are at risk of infection with O. jakutensis thereby establishing a domestic lifecycle.
+O. gutterosa and O. cervicalis are parasitic in bovines and horses and mules, respectively.

-There have been 14 cases of zoonotic onchocerciasis reported in the literature since 2000, nine identified as O. lupi and three as O. dewittei japonica and three where a species was not identified (Figure 6, Suppl.
+There have been 14 cases of zoonotic onchocerciasis reported in the literature since 2000, nine identified as O. lupi and three as O. dewittei japonica and three where a species was not determined (Figure 6, Suppl.
 Table 3).
-Onchocerciasis caused by O. lupi occurring in dogs and wolves have been reported worldwide (Egyed et al., 2001, Labelle et al., 2013, Otranto et al., 2013a, Otranto et al., 2013b).
-The first reported case of O. lupi in a human originated from Turkey and was identified by both morphology and molecular analysis using the 12S ribosomal and cox1 mitochondrial genes (Otranto et al., 2011).
+Onchocerciasis caused by O. lupi in dogs and wolves has been reported worldwide (Egyed et al., 2001, Labelle et al., 2013, Otranto et al., 2013a, Otranto et al., 2013b).
+The first reported case of O. lupi in a human originated from Turkey and was identified both morphologically and by molecular analysis using the 12S ribosomal and cox1 mitochondrial genes (Otranto et al., 2011).
 Further human cases have been identified in the USA, Turkey, Tunisia and Iran (Mowlavi et al., 2014, Eberhard et al., 2013, Otranto et al., 2012) (Figure 6, Suppl.
 Table 3).

-As primarily a canine helminth, monitoring of canine populations for O. lupis will help inform the risk potential for humans.
-Originally identified in wolves, O. lupis is a good example of a wildlife helminth which has transitioned from a sylvatic to domestic lifecycle.
+Being primarily a canine helminth, monitoring of canine populations for O. lupis will help inform the potential risk for human infection.
+Originally identified in wolves, O. lupis is a good example of a wildlife helminth which has transitioned from a sylvatic to a domestic lifecycle.

-Dirofilaria
+Dirofilaria spp.